So, I accidentally made a movie. It’s called The Migration, and if you’re interested it’s available right now. (Check it out)

 It feels like a cop out – but I simply don’t feel qualified to give a blow-by-blow comparative analysis because I simply haven’t spent enough time with all three options.
 However, if you’re looking for guidance there are plenty of capable Infusionsoft Partners who specialize in building membership sites.
 (Let me know if you need a recommendation.)

-Finally, Customerhub is Infusionsoft’s membership solution.
-As a former employee it’s a tool that I knew pretty well, and so it was the obvious choice when I was getting started and needed somewhere to host my courses.
+Finally, Customerhub is another self-hosted membership solution.
+It’s what I used for the first few years of Monkeypod, because it used to be owned by Infusionsoft and thus was a tool that I knew pretty well.
+So it was the obvious choice when I was getting started and needed somewhere to host my Infusionsoft training courses.

 I should point out that at least part of why I left CustomerHub was that it hadn’t evolved in several years – just last week Infusionsoft announced that CustomerHub had been reacquired by the original team that founded it.
 I’ve already transitioned onto AccessAlly, but I’m hopeful that this may mean that CustomerHub soon has some new life.
 (Read More)